FACTBOX-Potential ministers under Chile president-elect Bachelet

 To deliver, she will need deft political operators to steer her reform blitz through Congress and negotiate with a coalition that ranges from moderate Christian Democrats to Communists closely tied to powerful student movements.
 But she will also need experts to deal with easing economic growth in the mining powerhouse.

-Bachelet, who governed Chile from 2006 to 2010, has remained coy about who might make up her Cabinet, saying only she will announce it in the second half of January.
+Bachelet, who governed Chile from 2006 to 2010, has remained coy about who might make up her government.
 Her advisors on the campaign trail are not guaranteed a job once she takes office in March, and dark horses could well emerge.

 Following are brief biographies of some of those seen poised to pick up a ministerial job, based on commentary by analysts and local media.